The Fly II: Production

+Early in development, Tim Burton was a director for consideration.
 Mick Garris was hired to write and direct The Fly II and wrote multiple drafts of the film before losing patience with the production and joining Critters 2 due to liking the script and New Line Cinema offering him creative input.
 Following Garris' departure, Chris Walas who had provided the effects work for The Fly was hired as director.
 In an October 2020 interview with Entertainment Weekly, Garris stated:

 My exec on the project was Scott Rudin, who later became one of the best and most tasteful of producers.
 Producer Stuart Cornfeld and I wanted to do something smart and adult in the realm of the brilliant Cronenberg movie that preceded it, and Scott was completely on board with us.
 But Leonard Goldberg, producer of The Love Boat and other such TV shows, was inducted as the studio chief at Fox, and he wanted a teenage monster movie.
 Something completely other than what we planned.
 We had to give in, though, and I tried to do something as good as possible under the circumstances, and did a couple new drafts along those lines.
 But when the opportunity arose to direct my first feature film — Critters 2 — I bolted, and the rewrites were done by Frank Darabont and the Wheat brothers [Ken and Jim Wheat].

-Ken and Jim Wheat were tasked with rewriting Mick Garris's draft of the screenplay after Fox turned down the duo's proposal for After Midnight The Wheat's described the initial draft of the film as "broad" and attempted to refocus the film but were unable to do so due to Fox's rushed schedule as well as receiving notes from eight different people that were oftentimes in conflict with each other.
+Ken and Jim Wheat were tasked with rewriting Mick Garris's draft of the screenplay after Fox turned down the duo's proposal for After Midnight.
+The Wheats described the initial draft of the film as "broad" and attempted to refocus the film but were unable to do so due to Fox's rushed schedule as well as receiving notes from eight different people that were oftentimes in conflict with each other.
 Frank Darabont provided further rewrites at the request of Walas.